bhuang10000/ArduinoVernierPhotoGate/README.md

   functionality.
 Connect PWR and GND to your Arduino and connect the RX line to Pin 13 on the Arduino.
 These configurations can all be changed in the code.

-* **/VernierPhotogate_SerialOut/* - Arduino example code for timing events with Arduino.
   This code uses interrupts and is accurate down to the microsecond.
 The code currently provides 6 sig figs back to the Serial Monitor.
+Precision down to 1 uS.

   Data is collected and stored into a circular array.
 However - this array can over-run, if the interrupts occur faster than data is displayed to the screen.
 You can fix this by increasing the